The Czech Republic: Western-Style Living for Less

 The countryside is studded with wildflower meadows…dense forests of silver birch and spruce…and ponds full of fat, lazy carp.
 You’ll also see fields planted with hops, enough to meet the Czech thirst for beer.

-Learn more about the Czech Republic and other countries in International Living’s free daily postcard e-letter.
+Learn more about the Czech Republic and other countries in our daily postcard e-letter.

 Get Your Free Report Here

 - Capital City: Prague